-Engagement with diverse stakeholders during outreach efforts provided valuable information to help identify common societal and environmental values and concerns, in addition to trends and uncertainties for each region.
-The three regional assessment reports provide expanded discussions of the collaboration and outreach efforts and the resulting values, trends, and uncertainties identified during Phase II.
-The following sections of this report present identified values, uncertainties, and concerns and identify opportunities, options, and possible alternatives for developing and implementing the Cohesive Wildland Fire Management Strategy.
+Engagement with diverse stakeholders during outreach efforts provided valuable information to help identify common societal and environmental values and concerns, in addition to trends and risks for each region.
+The three regional assessment reports provide expanded discussions of the collaboration and outreach efforts and the resulting values, trends, and risks identified during Phase II.
+The following sections of this report present identified values, risks, and concerns and identify opportunities, options,